 \subsection{Individual counterfactual predictions}

-Our method can also make individual counterfactual predictions~\cite{Prosperi2020}, that is, alternative scenarios, in which certain patient covariates are changed to see their (predicted) effect on the probability of the event.
+Our method can also make individual counterfactual predictions~\cite{Prosperi2020}, that is, alternative scenarios in which certain patient covariates are changed to see their (predicted) effect on the probability of the event.
 Such predictions can give novel insights into disease mechanisms and assess treatment options on an individual level.
-In the following figures, we have used MENSA~\cite{lillelund_mensa_2025} to make individual counterfactual predictions based on the data in the PRO-ACT test set.
-These provide insights into the relationship between common disease predictors and functional decline, and asks the question how changing certain covariates can affect disease outcome.
-Again, we use our fictional patient, Mr. Smith, as the instance $i$.
-Additionally, we separate all patients in the test set into groups by the same covariate we used for the individual patient and use the logrank test~\cite{Mantel1966} to measure the statistical difference between the groups' event times.
+In the following figures, we have used MENSA~\cite{lillelund_mensa_2025} to make individual counterfactual predictions based on our PRO-ACT dataset.
+These provide insights into the relationship between common disease predictors and functional decline, and ask how changing certain covariates affects disease outcomes.
+Again, we use our patient, Mr. Smith, as the instance $i$.
+Additionally, we separate all patients in the test set into groups by the same covariate we used for the individual patient and employ the log-rank test~\cite{Mantel1966} to measure the statistical difference between the groups' event times.
 We use a Bonferroni correction to correct for multiple comparisons by dividing the significance level ($\alpha = 0.05$) by the number of comparisons ($n=5$), \ie the significance level is then $\alpha_{adjusted} = 0.05/5 = 0.01$.
 For the remainder of this section, we will discuss our counterfactual predictions.